 - Return to work when the doctor tells you to, or if you are still unable to return to work, consult an attorney.

 Because of the subjective nature of the law, the process can be complicated and favor of your employer.
-Particularly in cases where an injury may be tough to prove, you should contact an attorney as soon as possible.
+Particularly in cases where an injury may be tough to prove, you should contact a Fayetteville AR workers’ comp lawyer as soon as possible.

 Contact an Experienced Arkansas Workers’ Comp Lawyer Today